vruusmann/blog/_posts/2015-03-10-openscoring_api_upgrade_guide.md

 The version 1.2 is centered around the high-level description of a model.
 The contract for the model collection endpoint `/model` and the model instance endpoint `/model/${id}` has been unified.
 The former returns a `BatchModelResponse` object that contains an array of data schema-less `ModelResponse` objects.
 The latter returns a single data schema-full `ModelResponse` object.

-Data schema information is stored as an optional Map-type field `schema`.
+Data schema information is stored as an optional Map-type `schema` field.
 Map keys are String constants `activeFields`, `groupFields`, `targetFields` and `outputFields`.
 Map values are arrays of `org.openscoring.common.Field` objects.
 Application clients can use this information for different value-added services such as generating smart data entry widgets (eg. a drop-down menu of categorical values instead of a textbox), performing data validation etc.

 ### Data classes